Little Italy, Camden/Islington

 The Italian consul published a report in 1895 estimating that his countrymen in London numbered around 12,000, with southern Italians traditionally making their home in Little Italy while those from farther north were establishing a newer base in Soho.

-To the west of the church there’s a handful of Italian eateries, including Terroni of Clerkenwell, which has operated in Little Italy for more than a century, though with a gap and a change of ownership.
-A little farther west, next to an Italian pizzeria, the Holborn School of Motoring (Scuola Guida) offers driving lessons in Italian.
+To the west of the church there’s a handful of Italian eateries, including Casa Italiana San Vincenzo Pallotti and Terroni of Clerkenwell.
+Farther west, next to an Italian pizzeria, the Holborn School of Motoring (Scuola Guida) offers driving lessons in Italian.
 Or you can buy a Vespa at Scootech, 73 Clerkenwell Road.

 Giuseppe Mazzini, the writer, patriot and revolutionary, lived in Laystall Street and founded an Italian language school in nearby Hatton Garden in 1841.